-Mitre has partnered with the National Highway Traffic Safety Administration and automobile manufacturing companies for a data-sharing initiative that will involve analyzing the performance of advanced driver assistance systems as part of an expanded data-sharing initiative.
+Mitre and the National Highway Traffic Safety Administration will collaborate with automobile manufacturing companies to analyze the performance of advanced driver assistance systems as part of an expanded data-sharing initiative.

 PARTS aims to expand its dataset by studying 40M vehicles that represent 90 models launched on the market between 2015 and 2021 to gain insights into the effectiveness of ADAS technology such as automatic emergency braking and lane management systems.

-Gregg Leone, a vice president of Mitre and director of its Center for Advanced Aviation System Development, said the partnership builds on the nonprofit company’s work with the federal government and industry in the Aviation Safety Information Analysis and Sharing program.
+Gregg Leone, a Mitre vice president and director of its Center for Advanced Aviation System Development, said the partnership builds on the nonprofit company’s work with the federal government and industry in the Aviation Safety Information Analysis and Sharing program.

 He added the collaboration model for ASIAS could also support traffic safety efforts.